CDN to host jQuery

 - Local Installation - You can download jQuery library on your local machine and include it in your HTML code.

-There are two versions of jQuery available for downloading:
+There are two versions of jQuery libraries accessible for downloading from websites:

 - Production version - this is for your live website because it has been minified and compressed.

 - Development version - this is for testing and development (uncompressed and readable code).